jmodie/hiring-engineers/README.md

 * Commit as much code as you need to support your responses.
 * Create a pull request and submit the PR link in Greenhouse.

-If you have any questions, create an issue in this repository and contact Kaylyn Sigler.
+If you have any questions, create an issue in this repository or respond to the "Take Home Test from Datadog" email.

 ## Prerequisites